rapidsai/cloud-ml-examples/databricks/README.md

 ## Sample Notebook

 The sample notebook illustrates how to use MLflow and Hyperopt with RAPIDS to perform HPO experiment and tracking with RandomForestClassifier on Airlines dataset to predict if an airline will be delayed or not.
 This notebook can be found under `databricks/notebooks/`

+Run the `databricks/setup/acquire_data.ipynb` once to upload the data to the DBFS file system, and then run the sample notebook.